 We initially didn’t plan to visit Gran Cenote during our trip to Tulum in the Riviera Maya.
-It’s one of the most popular cenotes in Tulum(and near enough to Playa del Carmen too) and we usually prefer less frequented places.
+It’s one of the most popular cenotes in Tulum and we usually prefer less frequented places.

-As you may have guessed from its name, el Gran Cenote (which many people spell wrong with Grand Cenote!) is big.
+As you may have guessed from its name, the Gran Cenote (which many people spell wrong with Grand Cenote!) is big.
 It’s actually made of multiple cenote caves.
 But don’t expect something huge: the area that’s not underground is not that big, and I’m sure it quickly looks crowded.